bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 2. Verify the new version exists in Maven Central.
 3. Verify the published sources contain license headers.
 4. Verify `cli-module` includes `standalone-cli.tar` and `standalone-cli.zip`.
-5. Create or update the GitHub release according to the user's request.
+5. Create or update the GitHub release with a self-contained body that permanently records the tagged release's changes, compatibility notes, and relevant verification.
 6. Attach the release assets: CLI standalone archives and sample logging configs.
 7. Close the release milestone after all fixed issues are closed.
 8. Fast-forward `develop` to `master` and push `develop`.

 If a published artifact is wrong or missing, assume the Central release is immutable.
 Fix the release lane and ship a patch release.
-Fold the patch changes into the parent release notes using the release-note decision tree above; keep any patch GitHub release body as a short pointer to the ranged parent notes unless the user explicitly asks for a standalone patch story.
+Fold the patch changes into the parent repository notes using the release-note decision tree above, while giving the patch tag its own concise, self-contained GitHub release body.

 Useful checks: